Records & Archives can arrange for the offsite storage of your records with our approved storage provider.

 Scanning records has no effect on the obligations for their creation, capture and management.
 However, it may be possible to destroy the source paper records as part of this process, assuming certain requirements are met.

-Please contact us to arrange for the digitisation of your records by a third party provider, and to ensure these requirements are correctly addressed.
+Please contact us to arrange for the digitisation of your records by our approved third party provider, and to ensure these requirements are correctly addressed.